bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 Assertions need to be checked for uniqueness within their expiry windows to prevent an assertion from being replayed at the RP.
 An RP needs to check the unique identifiers within the assertion and accept each unique assertion only once to establish a login with the subscriber.
 If an assertion is seen multiple times by an RP, it should be considered stolen and therefore be rejected.

+##### 3.2.5.
+Retrieving IdP Keys

+The RP can trust the assertion's signature only as much as it can trust that the keys used to verify the signature are associated with the IdP.
+The keys must be retrieved in a secure fashion, such as over an authenticated protected channel or pre-placed by a systems administrator.
+Only the keys identified in the transaction for a specific IdP should be used to evaluated the signature of an assertion.

 #### 3.3.
 Guidance by Product Family

 This document covers two main product families that enable federated identity transactions - SAML and OpenID Connect (which is built on top of OAuth).